The Honeycomb Meadow planters are on the move.!

 About us: how we are growing!

-River of Flowers aims to inspire or initiate safe routes through cities for bees and other pollinators by creating floral forage trails or ‘rivers’ of wildflowers and wild flowering trees through urban landscapes and to design creative solutions for pollinators in the urban environment.
+River of Flowers aims to inspire or initiate safe routes through cities for bees and other pollinators by creating floral forage trails or ‘rivers’ of wildflowers and wild flowering trees through urban landscapes, to design creative botanical solutions for pollinators and address air pollution issues in the urban environment.

-River of Flowers is an active partner with Buglife's project Urban Buzz aiming to create eight new Buzzing Cities in England and Wales for pollinators, transforming mown and unused urban sites into 200 hectares of rich and vibrant habitat for pollinating insects, and engage 80,000 people with their local Buzzing Hotspots.
-Urban Buzz is funded by Biffa Award and Garfield Weston Foundation.
-Birmingham, Cardiff, Plymouth and York started in 2015, and Bristol, Ipswich, Leeds, Leicester will start in 2017.
-There are Rivers of Flowers already in Bristol, Cardiff and York so please add your wildflower place for pollinators or Buzzing Hotspot to the Urban Buzz interactive map here.
+River of Flowers is an active partner with Buglife's project Urban Buzz aiming to create eight new Buzzing Cities in England and Wales for pollinators, transforming mown and unused urban sites into 200 hectares of rich and vibrant habitat for pollinating insects in local Buzzing Hotspots.
+Urban Buzz projects in Birmingham, Cardiff, Plymouth and York were started in 2015, and Bristol, Ipswich, Leeds, Leicester will commence in 2017.
+There are Rivers of Flowers already in Bristol, Cardiff and York so if you have created any wildflower gardens, please add these Buzzing Hotspots to the Urban Buzz interactive map here.
+Our Honeycomb Meadow Trios and Seated Trios full of pollinator-friendly plants have been installed in Birmingham, Cardiff with London and York to come.

-River of Flowers aims to develop links with other environmentally-conscious organisations to create more urban foraging and nesting areas such as Bee Hotels and Restaurants as well as working with artists, designers and scientists to bring art, science and urban ecology together in a way, which resonates with people.
-We will be featuring videos on bees such as: What's happening to the bees? on our new Facebook page Bees Beyond Borders.
+River of Flowers aims to develop links with other environmentally-conscious organisations to create more urban foraging and nesting places by working with artists, designers, engineers and scientists to bring art, science, engineering and urban ecology together in a way, which resonates with humans and non-humans in the city.
+See our new Facebook page Bees Beyond Borders for videos on bees: What's happening to the bees?
 All those who love wild bees and freedom are invited to join.

 PLEASE CONTACT US at firstname.lastname@example.org for further information.